Nampeyo 4 (signed by her own hand)Dimensions:

 “A few vessels made by Nampeyo were signed, but they are the exception.
 The exterior of an early bowl purchased by Frank and Clara Churchill around 1904-1907 (Hood Museum of Art, Dartmouth College, cat #46-17-101) is signed in unconnected script letters ‘Numpayo,’ but the catalog card for the item states the the signature appears to have been added after firing.
 (The bowl was not) signed by Nampeyo herself because she was unable to write… (1996:163, emphasis added).”

-As we will see, Kramer’s last assertion proved incorrect.
+As we will see, Kramer’s assertion that Nampeyo could not have signed the bowl proved incorrect.
 Also note that the signature on bowl 2015-12 is unaffected by acetone and thus was added before firing.
 I believe that the catalog entry for the sister bowl at Dartmouth is simply wrong when it suggests their signature was added after firing.
 Hood Museum curators are checking this detail.

 As noted above, the Dartmouth bowl was donated to The Hood Museum by Clara Churchill.
 Her husband, Frank Carroll Churchill (1850-1912), was appointed a revenue inspector of the Cherokee Nation in Indian Territory on December 20, 1902 and later served as inspector in ten states and territories, including Arizona.
 “He and his wife, Clara, traveled as part of his duties…Col. Churchill’s philosophy was such that he believed education to assimilate and Christianize Indians was their only chance of survival… (Smithsonian: Museum of The American Indian, data base).”